Random spanning forests, Markov matrix spectra and well distributed points: The root process

-Next, we prove that under ${\mathbb P}_Q$ the set of roots $\rho(\Phi) \setminus S$ is a determinantal process as suggested after \cite{HKPV06} by the previous result.
+Next, we prove that the random set $\rho(\Phi_q)$, or more generally $\rho(\Phi_Q)$, is a determinantal process as suggested after~\cite{HKPV06} by the previous result.
 This is the content of Theorem \ref{DeterminantalRoots} for which we will present an algebraic and a probabilistic proof.